markNZed/processism-react-three/storyboard.md

 ### 6.3.2.
 Animation
 Visualize a natural system (such as a biological organism) on one side and its abstract model on the other.
 Arrows (functors) map the states and processes from the system to the model, preserving the relationships and structures between them.
 Show how changes in the system are reflected in the model and vice versa, illustrating the bidirectional nature of the modeling relation.
 ### 6.3.3.
 Narration
-In relational biology, the modeling relation provides a formal framework for understanding how a system, such as a biological organism or a machine, corresponds to its abstract model.
-This relationship is established through mathematical mappings known as functors.

-Functors are special types of mappings that preserve the structure and behavior of the system as they are translated into the model.
-They ensure that the relationships and processes observed in the system are accurately reflected in the abstract model, allowing us to analyze and predict the system's dynamics with mathematical precision.
-In our diagram, we represent these functors as arrows between the system and the model.
+In science, we often use models to help us understand systems.
+A model is a simplified representation of a real system that captures its processes and behaviors.
+This is a central aspect of science and it can help us understand modern science if we understnad this process.
+This is where the modeling relation comes in.

+The modeling relation provides a framework for describing how a real-world system is mapped onto an abstract model.
+In this framework, we use mathematical mappings called functors to describe how the system’s key processes are represented in the model.
+These functors ensure that the relationships and dynamics in the real system are preserved in the model.

-Imagine a biological organism on one side and its abstract model on the other.
-Through the modeling relation, functors map the states and processes of the organism to corresponding elements in the model.
-This mapping allows us to understand the system in a new way — simplifying its complexity while retaining its essential features.
+For example, imagine a plant on one side and a model of the plant on the other.
+Functors link the plant’s growth, its response to sunlight, and its use of water to the corresponding elements in the model.
+This connection helps us predict how the plant will behave under different conditions, such as changes in light or water.

-Importantly, the modeling relation is bidirectional.
-Insights or predictions derived from the model can inform our understanding of the system, guiding further study or experimentation.

-The modeling relation diagram is deceptively simple, and it's important to note that the process of finding the encoding and decoding functors is not elaborated here.
-We will expand upon this point in a later scene.

-Additionally, it’s important to recognize that the model is a formal model that correlates efficient causation in the system with logical implication in the model.
-This description assumes the model is a formalisms like those sought in the natural sciences.
+It's important to remember that the modeling relation itself is a kind of process — a way of connecting reality to our abstractions.
+This process involves encoding the real-world behaviors into the model and decoding the model's predictions back into real-world terms.
+While this may seem straightforward, we can note that the process of finding the encoding and decoding requires a common language and that makes science a social process.

 ## 6.4.
 Scene: Impredicativity
 ### 6.4.1.
 Objective